Prefer to listen to this guide?

 Early skid steers only had three simple wheels until 1960, but now they have many different varieties of tires to choose from.
-The wheels don’t have an actual steering mechanism, but instead relies on the weight of the vehicle itself to steer, which is what provides the tight maneuverability that the skid steer is so famous for.
+The wheels don’t have an actual steering mechanism but instead rely on an imbalance of power from side to side to push the vehicle in a chosen direction.
+The independent throttle provides the tight maneuverability that the skid steer is so famous for.
 There are three main types of tires, each meant for a different surface:

-- Air-filled – The most basic and cost-efficient type of tire.
-They have large treads that handle well on rough and unleveled terrain, but they are also the most likely to get a hole and go flat.
-Don’t use them on surfaces with nails, shards of metal, and basically anything else that could poke a flat in the average car tire.
+Air-filled tires are the most basic and cost-efficient tire option skid steers.
+They have large treads that handle well on rough and unleveled terrain, but they are also the most likely to puncture or deflate.
+For these reasons, it is not recommended to use air-filled skid steer tires on surfaces with nails, shards of metal, and anything else that could puncture the average car tire.

-- Foam-filled Pneumatic – The heaviest type of tire comes at an expensive cost (up to $5,000 for a new set), but you will never have to worry about getting a flat tire while using them.
-These heavyweight tires are extra durable, but they have been known to eventually wear out the transmission on most skid steers.
+Foam-filled pneumatic tires are the heaviest and most expensive skid steer tires—up to $5,000 for a new set.
+Still, the foam-filled design provides a smoother ride with no fear of puncture.
+These heavyweight tires are extra durable, but because of their weight, they have been known to eventually wear out the transmission on most skid steers.

-As technology continues to improve and define the skid steer loader industry, the need to stay current becomes more important than ever before.
-When you are choosing your skid steer loader, try and think about which of these following features you are going to need the most in the near future, and buy accordingly:
+As technology continues to improve and define the skid steer loader industry, the need to stay current is more important than ever before.
+When you are choosing your skid steer loader, try and think about which of these following features you are going to need, and buy accordingly:

-- Remote Access – Digital programs are becoming the ultimate way for operators to keep up with their growing fleets.
-GPS monitoring lets you keep track of every machine’s movements in real time, and friendly reminders keep you up-to-date with routine maintenance schedules and other critical tasks.
+Digital programs are becoming the ultimate way for operators to keep up with their growing fleets.
+Remote access and GPS monitoring let operators monitor every machine’s movements in real-time as well as provide friendly reminders to keep operators and managers up-to-date with routine maintenance schedules and other critical tasks.

-Since they are so versatile, skid steers often experience extensive “wear-and-tear” and need to be examined thoroughly.
-However, before you even take a physical look at any used skid steers for sale, you must first know how to inspect the seller’s description:
+Due to their multifunctional capabilities, skid steers often experience extensive wear and tear—making careful inspection crucial before purchase.
+All machines need to be examined thoroughly.
+However, before you even take a physical look at any used skid steers for sale, you must first know how to inspect the seller’s description.

-- If you see “low hours” or “part-time use”, this should mean that the skid steer was used about 12 hours per week.
-Anything that’s between 5 and 6 hours a day is “full-time use”.
+- "Low hours” or “part-time use” should mean that the skid steer was used about 12 hours per week.

 Once you’ve narrowed down the used skid steers for sale and found one that you like, take the following precautions before making a final decision: